jujhars13/docker-ssh-tunnel/README.md

 Create a lightweight Alpine Linux based SSH tunnel to a host.
 Uses pure SSH, no fluff.

-For single port applications (database/webserver/debugging access) a SSH tunnel is faster and simpler than using a VPN.
-See this excellent [blog post](https://blog.backslasher.net/ssh-openvpn-tunneling.html) for more info.
+For single port applications (database/webserver/debugging access) a SSH tunnel is far faster and simpler than using a VPN like OpenVPN; see this excellent [blog post](https://blog.backslasher.net/ssh-openvpn-tunneling.html) for more info.

-For example I use it to create a SSH tunnel from a GCP Kubernetes cluster into an on prem bastion host, there it SSHs onto the internal LAN and connects me to the internal on prem MySQL server.
+For example I use it to create a SSH tunnel from a GCP Kubernetes cluster into an on prem bastion host in order to talk to an on prem database; it SSHs onto the internal LAN and connects me to the internal on prem MySQL server.

 Inspired by https://github.com/iadknet/docker-ssh-client-light and [GCP CloudSQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy)